 Do you have a running list of potential names for your future children?
 Or maybe you have a list but you're saving them for the day you finally figure out the legal process of changing your own designation.
-I don't think I'm the only one who regularly jots down adorable, distinctive names in a note on my smartphone labeled, "You'll Thank Me for This One Day."
-As of late, my list has been collecting more and more Portuguese baby names.
+We don't think we're the only ones who regularly jot down adorable, distinctive names in a note on our smartphone labeled, "You'll Thank Me for This One Day."
+As of late, our list has been collecting more and more Portuguese baby names.

 Inspired by an order of six-winged angels known as "the fiery ones," and later as a saint who made clothes for the poor, Serafina has a poetic, strong, and distinctive ring to it.
 It's length also makes it nickname-friendly.